codatio/codat-docs/docs/bank-feed-api/sage-bank-feeds/bank-feed-sage-bank-feeds-setup.md

 - Enable the Sage Bank Feeds integration.
 - Optional: Personalize the default Codat authentication site by adding a call-to-action link and uploading a logo.
-- Create a Company and data connection, then add bank accounts.
+- Create a company and data connection, then add bank accounts.
 - Surface the data connection ID to the user.

 When you've completed those tasks, your SMB customers can connect their accounts to Sage using their data connection ID.